Camp Roger, Rockford

 Sign the waiver and get your shirt, passport, and “bib” number at early check-in or same day at Camp Roger (NOT Gazelle Sports due to a conflict).
 You may pick up your teammate’s and/or friends’ number and shirt only if you bring their signed waiver.
 For early check-in, you may park in the lot on the hill where the lodge is and the new dining hall is being built.
 For same-day check-in, you must use the shuttle system.

 You will receive a long-sleeved shirt with your entry if you register before February 1.
-Because it’s winter and to change things up for those racers who have a gazillion tech shirts, we are providing a 100% polyester wicking shirt but with a warmer, cottony feel instead of the “colder” traditional tech feel.
-Women’s shirt has a scooped neck and a tapered fit.
-Men’s neck is typical crew neck.
+Because it’s winter and to change things up for those racers who have a gazillion tech shirts, we hope to find a new, 100% polyester wicking shirt but with a warmer, cottony feel instead of the “colder” traditional tech feel, but with a better fit then last year’s shirt.

-Members of first place teams in each division will win a handcrafted medallion made from Michigan cherry trees.
+Members of first place teams in each division will win a handcrafted medallion made from Michigan cherry trees similar to this award from last year.

 Merchandise (available at race, limited quantities)